 How to get to Bears Town

 Bears Town has a shuttle bus (90 minutes to 2 hours, depending where you board), but unlike other Seoul area resort shuttles it isn’t free – the price is 7000 won return (4000 one-way), and outside the peak season it’s only available on weekends and holidays.
-See here for details (you need to make a reservation, which you can do on their site update: the shuttle bus page on their site appears to have expired and the links taken over by a spam site.
+You need to make a reservation, which you can do on their site update: the shuttle bus page on their site appears to have expired and the links taken over by a spam site.
 I’ll repost a link once they fix it.